 Most donations go into our scholarship fund, unless the donor advises that it should be used for some other program.
-In 2016, we awarded 1,482 scholarships to students at high schools, vocational colleges and universities with a total value of 21.07 M Baht.
-In 2017 we hope to award a similar number, with a similar value.
-See the Currency Converter in the right hand column
+In 2016, we awarded 1,482 scholarships to students at high schools, vocational colleges and universities and in 2017 will award a similar number.

 SET guarantees support for its students all the way through their study years, from junior high school to vocational diploma or university degree.
 We continue to support them to whatever level they personally feel they can achieve.
 By the time their studies are complete, some students will have been supported for up to twelve years.

 SET doesn’t award scholarships on a ‘current semester’ only basis.
 That would be a short-sighted policy of no lasting benefit to the students.
 To SET, quality and continuity of support is as important as the number of students supported.
 If a student is awarded a scholarship, it is guaranteed for the entire length of his or her present course and can be extended if the student continues studying to a higher level.

 Knowing they have continuity of support, SET students can study without worrying where their next semester’s fees and expenses will come from.
 Continuity is guaranteed but grade average, attendance and behavior are taken into account.
 Welfare officers may recommend that a scholarship be withdrawn if a student doesn’t meet acceptable standards.
 That rarely happens.
 Simply knowing they have SET support often encourages students in their determination to study, as well as in their general behavior.